To apply for this program, please visit Graduate Admissions.

-The Master’s Program in Administration and Supervision provides a strong foundation of knowledge, skills, real world experience, and innovative research to prepare students to be educational leaders.
-Graduates fill an important need in the community, serving in diverse positions in both public and private educational institutions.
-The degree fulfills requirements for the Texas Standard Principal Certificate.
-However, graduates also pursue positions across the educational community and in business settings.
+The Master of Education (M.Ed.) in Administration and Supervision provides a strong foundation of knowledge, skills, real-world experience, and innovative research to prepare students to be effective and transformational educational leaders committed to equity.
+Graduates fill a critical need in the community, serving in diverse positions in public and private educational institutions.
+The degree fulfills the Texas Principal as Instructional Leader Certificate requirements.
+The 30-hour hybrid delivery model program of study is typically completed in five consecutive semesters.

-The Administration & Supervision program develops professional leadership, ethical, interpersonal and intrapersonal skills.
-Through specialized coursework, preparing for the Texas Examinations of Educator Standards (TExES) Principal (068), and clinical–based internships, students will have the ability to:
+Through specialized coursework, preparing for the Texas Examinations of Educator Standards (TExES) Principal as Instructional Leader (268) and TExES 368, Performance Assessment for School Leaders exams, and clinical–based internships, students will have the ability to: